Last updated: 07/09/2021 | Estimated Reading Time: 5 minutes

-When you compare car insurance deals, each policy will have a list of optional extras you can include as part of your cover.
+When looking for car insurance, each policy will have a list of optional extras you can include as part of your cover.
 While some are super useful to have as a safety blanket, others aren’t always worth the cost.

 In order to avoid doubling up on cover, and by result expenditure, it’s important to check what’s already included in your policy.
 Yet you should also consider whether you already have optional-extra insurance through other means.
 This could be:

-- specifically under another insurance policy, for example personal injury cover may fall under a health insurance policy or;
+- Cover you have specifically under another insurance policy, for example personal injury cover may fall under a health insurance policy or;

-- inadvertently as a part of another package, or as a benefit of a membership (for example, with your bank).
+- Cover you have inadvertently as a part of another package, or as a benefit of a membership (for example, with your bank).

 Breakdown cover is one of the most useful add-ons you can get to your insurance.
 It means just that: if you break down, professional assistance will come and help you.
 If they can’t fix the problem at the roadside, they may even tow you home or to a mechanic.
 Breakdown cover isn’t typically included in your policy, but it is worth looking out for it when running your car insurance comparison.

 If you’ve been diligently building up your No Claims Bonus for several years, then that’s a valuable attribute.
 Having a No Claims Bonus allows you to unlock the best car insurance deals on the market, so you may want to protect it.
-What No Claims protection does is ensures you can keep some, if not all, of your bonus, even if you make a claim (slightly confusing, right?!).
-However, it is an available add-on that you may want to take advantage of to ensure you can continue getting cheap car insurance in the future.
+What no claims protection does is ensures you can keep some, if not all, of your bonus, even if you make a claim.

 For peace of mind, legal cover can be worth the money, but you could well be covered by other policies already – for example, income protection insurance pays out for loss of earnings.